sagepublishing/rejected_article_tracker_pkg/paper/paper.md

 | title1| author_list1 | title3 | author_list3 | incorrect |

 We then
 - Calculate the Levenshtein distance between the titles in each row.
-This is normalised to a number between 0 and 100 using the `fuzzywuzzy` package's `fuzz.ratio` method.
+This is normalised to a number between 0 and 100 using the `fuzz.ratio` method from the [Python `fuzzywuzzy` package](https://pypi.org/project/fuzzywuzzy/).
 - Normalise all author names to a single string of `first_initial+last_name` in lower case.
 Then calculate 2 boolean values: one showing if there is a 100% match in author lists and one showing if there is at least 1 author name matching in the 2 lists.

 This gives us a table of numerical data: